 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Eneco reported total carbon emissions of approximately 9,720,000,000 kg CO2e, comprising 1,169,000,000 kg CO2e from Scope 1, 46,000,000 kg CO2e from Scope 2, and a significant 8,505,000,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for a 92% reduction in absolute greenhouse gas emissions across all scopes by 2035, relative to a 2019 baseline.
-This includes a target of 60% reduction by 2030.
-Eneco's specific targets include a 95.3% reduction in Scope 1 emissions per MWh from power and heat generation by 2035, and a 90% reduction in Scope 3 emissions from the use of sold products within the same timeframe.
-The company is also committed to sourcing 100% renewable electricity for its own operations through 2030.
-These targets are part of Eneco's broader strategy to achieve net-zero emissions by 2035, with the framework for these commitments being cascaded from its parent company, Mitsubishi Corporation.
-The targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C.
+In 2023, Eneco reported total carbon emissions of approximately 9,720,000,000 kg CO2e, comprising 1,169,000,000 kg CO2e from Scope 1, 46,000,000 kg CO2e from Scope 2, and 8,505,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for a 92% reduction in absolute Scope 1, 2, and 3 greenhouse gas emissions by 2035, compared to a 2019 baseline.
+Additionally, Eneco targets a 90% reduction in Scope 3 emissions from the use of sold products by the same year.
+Eneco's near-term goals include a 60% reduction in total emissions by 2030, with specific targets of an 80.7% reduction in Scope 1 emissions from power and heat generation per MWh.
+The company is committed to sourcing 100% renewable electricity for its own use through 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to achieving net-zero emissions across its value chain by 2035.
+Eneco's emissions data is cascaded from its parent company, Mitsubishi Corporation, which influences its sustainability strategies and reporting.
+The company's proactive approach to climate action positions it as a leader in the energy sector, particularly in the Netherlands.

 Access structured emissions data, company-specific emission factors, and source documents